Helpful prior learning:

 discuss how states can finance regenerative activities through taxation, borrowing, and money creation

 In 2020, the world changed almost overnight.
-Shops closed, schools moved online, and hospitals filled with COVID-19 patients.
+Shops closed, schools moved online, and hospitals filled with Covid-19 patients.
 Millions lost their jobs.
-To stop economies from collapsing, the UK, USA, Japan and the EU spent vast sums on healthcare and income support.
+To stop economies from collapsing, the UK, USA, Japan and the EU spent vast amounts of money on healthcare and income support.
 They did not wait to collect taxes.
 Instead, they created hundreds of billions of new pounds, dollars, yen and euros, just by typing numbers into a keyboard.
 One economist called it ‘the closest thing we have to magic.’

-If governments can find money during a crisis, why do we so often hear that there is none for social programmes or the climate emergency?
+If states can find money during a crisis, why do we so often hear that there is none for social programmes or the climate emergency?

 Figure 1.
 Both national and commercial banks can create new money quickly and easily in their digital systems.